As the father of an adult daughter and son, plus the grandfather of four knucklehead boys, I’ve learned some things about love.

-In all the hours logged as Dad and Poppy, I’ve often contemplated how different are the roles of mother and father, especially in the overt demonstration of parental love.
-And it’s interesting how the manifestation of this love differs between mother and father, biologically, emotionally and experientially.
+All the hours logged as Dad and Poppy have often caused me to contemplate how different are the roles of mother and father, especially in the overt demonstration of parental love.
+It’s fascinating how the manifestation of this love differs between mother and father – biologically, emotionally and experientially.

-Mothers occupy the pinnacle of parental love with justification.
-And not to take anything away from them, but mothers don’t have to work too hard to deliver their sweet love; it’s as primal as the miracle of life.
-But there’s a uniqueness about a human father’s love that deserves a better rap.
-Here’s why:
+Mothers occupy the pinnacle of parental love – with justification.
+And not to take anything away from them, but let’s be honest: since a mother’s sweet love is as primal as the miracle of birth, they don’t have to work too hard to deliver it.
+But there is a uniqueness about a father’s love that deserves a better rap.
+Here why:

-So, mothers, forgive any paternal bias you may detect, but here is the conclusion I’ve come to about parental love: The only thing in the universe that comes close to a mother’s sweet love is a father’s tough love.
-But the latter is the harder job, and the return-on-investment almost always takes longer.
+Mothers, please forgive any paternal bias you may detect, but here is my conclusion about parental love: The only force in the universe that comes close to a mother’s sweet love is a father’s tough love.
+But the latter is the harder job, and the return on investment almost always takes longer.